 Operational data collected during the testing includes the number of vehicles produced during each test run and RCO operating temperature for each test run.
 In addition, operating data collected includes the RTO temperature for the period during which RCO C was being tested.
-Process data is included in Appendix D.
+See Appendix D for this information.